Division of Korea: Liberation, confusion, and conflict

-For the weeks before the American arrival in Seoul, the capital was awash with waves of rumors, some of which may have been spread by Japanese soldiers to distract the public while they prepared to leave the peninsula.
+For the weeks before the American arrival in Seoul on 8 September, the capital was awash with waves of rumors, some of which may have been spread by Japanese soldiers to distract the public while they prepared to leave the peninsula.
 On multiple occasions, rumors that Soviet soldiers were about to arrive via rail to Seoul caused either mass panic or, for some left-leaning Koreans, celebration.
 Even the Soviet Ambassador in Seoul was confused and phoned around to check whether Soviet soldiers were coming.
-Another rumor, spread both by fliers and a pirate radio broadcast, alleged the creation of a "Dongjin Republic", with Syngman Rhee as president, Kim Ku as prime minister, Kim Il Sung as minister of military affairs, and Lyuh as foreign minister.
+Another rumor, spread both by fliers and a pirate radio broadcast, alleged the creation of a "Dongjin Republic", with Syngman Rhee as president, Kim Ku as prime minister, and Lyuh as foreign minister.

 On 16 August, young officers of the Japanese military in Seoul fiercely protested the decisions of the colonial government.
 Despite assurances from the colonial government to the CPKI of minimal interference from the Japanese in their affairs, the military declared that they would firmly punish any unrest, to the protest of the CPKI.

-On 6 September a congress of representatives was convened in Seoul and founded the short-lived People's Republic of Korea (PRK).
+On 6 September, a congress of representatives was convened in Seoul and founded the short-lived People's Republic of Korea (PRK).
 In the spirit of consensus, conservative elder statesman Syngman Rhee, who was living in exile in the U.S., was nominated as president.
 Song announced his own National Foundation Preparation Committee (NFPC) on 7 September to directly counter the PRK.
 However, the NFPC had a minimal role in Korean politics and ended up aligning itself with the KPG after its return.

+On 9 September, the formal surrender ceremony of Japanese forces in Korea took place in the throne room of the Japanese General Government Building in Seoul.
+The Japanese Instrument of Surrender in Korea was signed by senior Japanese commanders of the ground, air, and naval forces, as well as the Governor-General of Korea, Nobuyuki Abe.
+U.S. Army Major General John R. Hodge and U.S. Navy Admiral Thomas C. Kinkaid accepted the surrender on behalf of the Allied powers.